 Most people prefer to focus on positive predictions for the future rather than dwell on worst-case scenarios.
 After all, who wants to think about the possibility of losing a business to natural or man-made disasters?
 Many buy the requisite insurance policies and never give the matter a second thought.
-Unfortunately, that isn't the best approach.Sadly, most people do not see the value of a disaster recovery plan until they actually need it.
-Unfortunately, for far too many businesses, thinking about disaster recovery only after the worst has happened means it is too late.
-That could lead to failure of a business, enormous financial losses, and many other negative consequences.
+But is this the best approach?
+Unfortunately, most people do not see the value of a disaster recovery plan until they actually need it.
+For far too many businesses, disaster recovery is an afterthought that occurs only after the worst has happened.
+This sometimes leads to the failure of a business, enormous financial losses, and many other negative consequences.
 But, its never too late to make Disaster Recovery a priority.

-In the modern age, having access to data after a disaster could mean the difference between being able to stay in business or losing everything and having to close your doors.
-While securing data used to be much more difficult, using things like magnetic tape backups that had to be manually changed and taken offsite every day, modern technology makes creating a disaster recovery plan much easier.
+In the modern age, having access to data after a disaster could mean the difference between being able to stay in business or losing everything.
+While securing data used to be much more difficult - using things like magnetic tape backups that had to be manually changed and taken offsite every day - modern technology makes creating a disaster recovery plan so much easier.
 Internet-based solutions, such as remote backup service and disaster recovery as a service (DRaaS) have made it possible to not only store critical information, but entire servers full of data, all at an affordable cost.

 True Value of Disaster Recovery Planning

-While most IT professionals understand the value of a good disaster recovery plan, they either do not prioritize it or fail to communicate its true value to those with budgeting powers.
-Far too many companies opt for the cheapest solution, discovering too late that it really was not the right choice.
-When the disaster strikes and the inferior service fails to provide, leaving a business unable to operate for days or weeks, the overall costs can be staggering.
+While most IT professionals understand the value of a good disaster recovery plan, many do not prioritize it, or simply fail to communicate its true value to their organization's decision-makers.
+Instead, many companies opt for the cheapest solution, discovering too late that it really was not the right choice.
+When the disaster strikes and the inferior service fails to provide, businesses are sometimes left unable to operate for days or weeks, resulting in staggering financial fallout in the long term.

-Although cost is always important, one must understand the cheapest solution may come with very expensive holes in its coverage.
+Although cost considerations are an important factor, it must be noted that the cheapest solution may come with very expensive holes in its coverage.
 While disaster recovery options are forever evolving, it is important for companies to take the time to think about the possible scenarios and ensure that their solution offers everything they need.
 They also need to continue to monitor this solution to ensure it remains the best and most budget appropriate to suit their needs.

 Are You Looking for a Disaster Recovery Service Provider?